michael-falk/url-shortener/README.md

 The routes are as follow:
 ```
 # Management APIs
+# Requires a X-SUBJECT header for the owning tenant
+GET /v1/admin/short-link
 POST /v1/admin/short-link
 POST /v1/admin/short-link/:short_url # POST chosen because write is not idempotent.
 Updates are not supported
 DELETE /v1/admin/short-link/:short_url